 Over 230,000 years of history

-For the first time, you will be able to explore life in Wales from the earliest humans to today in St Fagans.
-We want to turn the Main Building into a place not just to pass through but to spend time in, enjoy and remember.
+For the first time, you will be able to explore life in Wales from the earliest humans to present day life in St Fagans.
+We want to turn the Main Entrance Building into a place not just to pass through but to spend time in, enjoy and remember.

-Exciting new galleries will look at three aspects of our history.
+Exciting new galleries will look at three aspects of our history for you to delve into.
 Come by to:

 - discuss and debate how, when and why Wales became a nation